State Programs

 What if the 15% source savings cannot be met after the audit is performed?

-The Program will not provide Incentive #1 if the savings cannot be met.
-The Partner must inform the Participant and should make certain that their contract covers this situation.
-Identified measures could then apply for NJ SmartStart Buildings incentives.
+The program will not provide Incentive #1 if the savings cannot be met or the installation of measures does not move forward.
+The partner must inform the participant and should make certain that their contract covers this situation.
+Identified measures may be eligible for NJ SmartStart Buildings incentives.

 What is the reason behind the 15% savings not being allowed from a single energy conservation measure?